FTC Disclosure - This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 You may want to reheat food for late arrivals.
 Someone may want to reheat tea or coffee.

-If its Thanksgiving and people are going for round 2 of turkey and stuffing, they’re going to need to use the microwave.
+If it’s Thanksgiving and people are going for round 2 of turkey and stuffing, they’re going to need to use the microwave.
 So, make sure it’s ready to go.

-Put one cup of a vinegar-water mixture in a bowl and microwave it for 2 -3 minutes.
+Put one cup of vinegar-water mixture in a bowl and microwave it for 2 -3 minutes.
 This will steam the microwave and soften any baked-on food.
 It will be quick and easy to wipe down.
-The vinegar will also help to deodorize the inside of the microwave an eliminate any lingering food smells from prior use.
+The vinegar will also help to deodorize the inside of the microwave and eliminate any lingering food smells from prior use.

 #10 – Empty Sink & Dishwasher

 As the perfect hostess, a clean and empty kitchen sink should be one of the things at the top of your list (see FlyLady.net).
 Ideally, both your sink and your dishwasher should be empty.